Ushini/beatclay/README.md

 2. Run `pip install pipenv` to install pipenv.
 2. Create a virtual env with Python 3.6.3 by running the following command within the src directory.
     `pipenv --python 3.6.3`
-3. Activate your virtual environment with `pipenv shell` and install numpy with `pip install numpy`.
+3. Activate your virtual environment with `pipenv shell` and install numpy with `pip install 'numpy==1.16.1'`.

 #### Extension Setup
 1. Install [vscode].